instructure/aws-keychain-util/README.md

 # AWS Keychain Util

+*Note:* I've mostly moved on using [vaulted](https://github.com/miquella/vaulted) for my SSH credential management.
+It also does cool things like managing ssh-agents with only certain keys in them, so you don't accidentally leak your keys to hosts that shouldn't have them.
+There probably won't be future updates to AWS Keychain Util, unless someone else wants to take it over.

 This gem provides a small command line utility that helps manage AWS credentials in an OS X keychain, keeping them out of your dotfiles.